 is known for its spicy food all around the country.
 The inspiration behind such delicious variations of food lies in the opulent culture of the state, where exotic food is being prepared in the kitchen of the Nawabs since the year of its origin.
 The Andhra cuisine comprises of both vegetarian and non-vegetarian dishes.
 The food of Andhra Pradesh is identified with that among the Mughals

 .
 Over the ages, along with the Mughal influence the cuisine of Andhra Pradesh has been well known as a fusion of original Andhra ingredients and Hyderabad

 cuisine.
 It is said that the royal Hyderabadi cuisine is prepared by meticulous nurturing of Mughlai flavours with the blend of spices.
 The end dish is rich in aroma and taste.

-Staple food of the people is rice.
-Food of Andhra Pradesh is known for its heavy use of spices
+The staple food of the people in Andhra Pradesh is rice.
+The traditional cuisine of Andhra Pradesh is known for its heavy use of spices

 and other lentil preparations, and steamed vegetables

 delicately flavoured with coconut, spices and fresh herbs